pygame-community/pygame-ce/docs/reST/ref/camera.rst

    There are two main differences among backends.

    The _camera backends are built in to pygame itself, and require no third party imports.
 All the other backends do.
-For the OpenCV and VideoCapture backends, those modules need to be installed on your system.
+For the OpenCV backend, the module will need to be installed on your system.

    The other big difference is "camera enumeration."
 Some backends don't have a way to list out camera names, or even the number of cameras on the